 After choosing an IaaS vendor, you need to decide which type of service model you want:

-• Private cloud offers companies more flexibility and control over their infrastructure, but it’s more expensive.
+• Private cloud that’s used exclusively by your organization.
+It’s a more flexible option offering control over their infrastructure, but it’s more expensive.

-• Public cloud is cheaper and provides customers powerful computing power, but organizations have less control over their configurations.
+• Public cloud that’s used by multiple organizations.
+It’s less expensive and provides customers powerful computing power, but organizations have less control over their configurations.

-• Hybrid cloud offers the best of both worlds, but it can be significantly more challenging to implement and maintain.
+• Hybrid cloud that uses both public and private infrastructure, providing the best of both worlds, but it can be significantly more challenging to implement and maintain.

 When to choose PaaS